 If company stakeholders are encountering larger obstacles — for example, not knowing which segment to target due to the lack of a good fit — then there might be active problems with your existing segmentation.
 In such cases, a simple refresh might not be enough to make it effective.
-On the other hand, if your segmentation framework is just feeling a little out of step with the current landscape, a refresh could be exactly what your brand needs.
-In this post, we’ll cover the key drivers and barriers of a successful segmentation refresh, what you need to do to prepare, and how you can execute.
+On the other hand, if your segmentation framework is just feeling a little out of step with the post-COVID landscape, a refresh could be exactly what your brand needs.

 Not sure if your brand would benefit from a refresh?
 Here are some major reasons to consider updating your segmentation strategy: